 “Repentance is both the first step to walking in the Kingdom of God and the key to continuing in a place of obedience and submission to the Lord.” (page 18)

 I need to get into the habit of consulting God more on how I spend my time.
 He is, after all, my Lord.

 Additional insights and thoughts:

 - Marie Monsen had a single message when she preached.
 She was focused on one thing – leading people into true repentance before God.
 Do we blunt any message of our own by having multiple messages?
-We worry about this, and about that.
 Possibly all good things, but does that take our focus off the key priority?